japila-books/apache-spark-internals/docs/webui/SparkUI.md

 In the end, `initialize` creates and spark-webui-WebUI.md#attachHandler[attaches] the following `ServletContextHandlers`:

 . spark-webui-JettyUtils.md#createStaticHandler[Creates a static handler] for serving files from a static directory, i.e. `/static` to serve static files from `org/apache/spark/ui/static` directory (on CLASSPATH)

-. spark-webui-JettyUtils.md#createRedirectHandler[Creates a redirect handler] to redirect `/` to `/jobs/` (and so the spark-webui-jobs.md[Jobs tab] is the welcome tab when you open the web UI)

 . spark-api-ApiRootResource.md#getServletHandler[Creates the /api/* context handler] for the spark-api.md[Status REST API]